Nomads Motorcycle Club Trials Section :: Race Regulations

-Bikes will be scrutineered for the requirements in this document: Scrutiny.pdf
+For your own safety, please follow the requirements in this document: Scrutiny.pdf

 11. RIDERS BRIEFING:

-Final Instructions, Starting instructions and time allowance to be announced during riders briefing on the day of the event.
+Final instructions, starting instructions and time allowance to be announced during riders briefing on the day of the event.

 The start will be at 10H00 directly after the riders briefing.

-The time allowance shall be given at riders briefing.
+The time allowance shall be given at the riders briefing.
 A maximum of 30 minutes penalty time will be allowed resulting in 1 penalty point per minute of penalty time.